Delaware PotalDelaware CodePrevious PageNext PageHome Page

 (b) The Center shall be authorized to establish special fund accounts for the purpose of receiving donations, grants, gifts and such other contributions that may be presented to it for use in the conduct of its business, subject to approval of the State Clearinghouse Committee.
 These accounts shall be interest-earning.
 The Center may accept such restrictions as the grantor or grantors may impose; provided, however, that no such restrictions contravene the laws of the State.
 These accounts shall be subject to audit by the State Auditor.

 (c) The General Assembly intends that any funding provided to the Center shall augment, rather than replace, funding for existing programs.
 Toward this end, any funds provided to local education agencies by the Center shall not be used to reduce expenditures from funds received by districts from other funding sources, including but not limited to: State appropriations, federal grants, local district funding and other nonpublic funding sources.
-(70 Del.
-Laws, c.
-111, § 1.)

 § 4205.
 Reporting requirements.

-(a) No later than 6 months after the establishment of the Center, the Board shall provide the Governor, the General Assembly, the Department of Education and the State Board of Education with the Center's initial strategic plan.
+(a) No later than 6 months after the establishment of the Center, the Center shall provide the Governor, the General Assembly, the Department of Education and the State Board of Education with the Center’s initial strategic plan.
 The strategic plan shall include suggested performance measures and shall identify with specificity a strategy to deploy educational technology to meet the duties set forth in § 4203 of this title.

 (b) On or before September 1 of each year subsequent to 1995, the Center shall report to the Governor, the General Assembly, the Department of Education and the State Board of Education on its progress toward meeting the objectives set forth in its strategic plan, on any update to its strategic plan, on the status of any of its other activities and on the disbursement of moneys for the purposes specified in this chapter.
 Included in this report shall be plans for future activities, with a detailed implementation schedule, cost estimates and grant/contribution projections.